jondot/pcwr/README.md

 using and mutating global state.

 In Ruby, that one static always-visible container, often sneaks out.
-In a hindsight you'll note that some times it simply serves as a poor man's IoC - and that's cool; other times its misused as a big ball of mud, often mutated all along the running code by many different parts of your applications.
+In a hindsight you'll note that some times it simply serves as a poor man's Inversion-of-Control (“IoC”) - and that's cool; other times, it is misused as a big ball of mud, often mutated all along the running code by many different parts of your applications.
 In any case, on real concurrent platforms such as JRuby its still plain dangerous.

 That's why even on MRI, I cringe every time I have to use a static variable in the framework/library I'm basing my code on, and every time I'm using an object that _I know_ will use a static variable,